 Here's what sets us apart:

-- Sustainable & zero waste: Reuse the same handmade ceramic vessel again and again.
+Sustainable and zero waste: Reuse the same handmade ceramic vessel again and again.
+Our durable stoneware jars are heat-safe up to 2,000°F and built to last for years, not months.

-- No DIY needed: The wick is already set—just drop in a new refill and light it up.
+No DIY needed: The wick is already set—just drop in a new refill and light it up.
+No measuring, no centering, no guesswork.
+Our specialized soy wax formulation contracts as it cools, so each refill naturally pops out when you're ready for a new scent.

-- Modern, giftable design: No more “Pinterest fail” candles.
-These look good in every room.
+Modern, giftable design: No more "Pinterest fail" candles.
+These look good in every room, with a ridged ceramic texture and a choice of teal or walnut finishes.

 And if you love convenience, our candle subscription box brings fresh scents to your door as often as you'd like—with free shipping when you subscribe.